jweber94/udacity_cpp_nanodegree_capstone_myCQ/README.md

 # CPPND: Capstone myCQ

 This is the Capstone Project of the udacity C++ nanodegree that I have done from june 2021 until september 2021.
 I decided to to my own, custom project and just rely on the given starter repository that can be found in [0].
 I used this project in order to finish the nanodegree by doing this project as my capstone programming assignment by showing off my skills that I have learned during the programm and learn about networking in C++.
 Therefore, I developed a client-server chat application, called myCQ.
-The aim of the project is to use a self-developed networking framework that is based on the video lecture series that can be found in [1], in order to implement a server application that is able to receive connections and requests from multiple client applications.
+The aim of the project is to use a networking framework that is based on the video lecture series that can be found in [1], in order to implement a server application that is able to receive connections and requests from multiple client applications.
 The implemented client applications can ping the server for a check of the connection to the server, they can message all clients that are currently connected to the server, they can request a list of all connected clients from the server and can send a message to a specific client.
 The user of the chat-client application can interact with application purely over the terminal in which the client-application is running.
 Therefore, a plain C++ asynchronous keyboard interface is implemented.
 The server application is used to organize the connections and exchange the messages between the connected clients.

-Other ressources, that I used to familiarize myself with networking in C++ and from which I gained inspiration for the implementation can be found in [1], [2] and [3].
-Even if the header based networking library is mainly based on [1], I programmed and refactored it completly on my own, in order to make it suitable for the myCQ application.
+Ressources that I used to familiarize myself with networking in C++ and from which I gained inspiration for the implementation can be found in [1], [2] and [3].
+Even if the header based networking library is mainly based on [1], I reimplemented on my own in order to learn about networking and asynchronous programming with C++ and about networking in general.

 [0]: https://github.com/udacity/CppND-Capstone-Hello-World